By

 One such situation is if the employee has a condition protected by the Family and Medical Leave Act (FMLA) or the Americans with Disabilities Act (ADA).
 While employees still need to follow employer policies of calling in when possible, employees with these protections might have more grounds for a legal battle than others.

-Courts also are more likely to side with an employee if your organization’s policies are unusually strict.
+Courts are also more likely to side with an employee if your organization’s policies are unusually strict.
 Many businesses allow for two or three days of no response before termination, so the courts will scrutinize your organization more rigorously if it has policies that demand termination after a single day of no-call, no-show, for example.

 RELATED: Six Keys to Effective Employee Discipline >>

 Wise additions to any policy are examples of noncompliance.
 If you find that many employees don’t call in soon enough when they are ill, for instance, you could include an example involving a hypothetical employee calling in and saying they are ill when they are already half an hour late.
-Employees will go out of their way to avoid mimicking specific examples of what not to do.

 RELATED: Terminating an Employee Without Warning, When to Skip Progressive Discipline >>